Nuoc Mam Chanh (Nuoc Cham)

 There are hundreds of versions, and this version (Nuoc Mam Chanh, meaning “fish sauce for dipping”) is one of the most ubiquitous.
 It might also be called Nuoc Mam Pha, which means “mixed fish sauce,” or Nuoc Cham.
 Sometimes it’s just referred to as nuoc mam, which is Vietnamese for “fish sauce,” but might also refer to this fish sauce dipping sauce with its handful of other ingredients.

 Vietnamese cooks use versions of these sauces as dressings as well, such as in this Vietnamese Cucumber Salad and this Green Mango Salad with Shrimp.
 And you would never serve a fried Vietnamese spring roll without a good fish sauce-based dipping sauce.
-This chili lime dipping sauce is often used to dress or served for dipping with foods that are not dramatically seasoned or salted, so it’s meant to pack a punch.
+This chili lime dipping sauce is often served for dipping with foods that are not dramatically seasoned or salted, so it’s meant to pack a punch.

 Woman dipping Vietnamese Spring Rolls in nuoc mam sauce.

-Nuoc Mom with Vietnamese Spring Rolls
+Nuoc Mam with Vietnamese Spring Rolls

 Nuoc Mam Chanh: This Vietnamese dipping sauce is on the table at almost every meal, and adds a pungent, salty, umami punch to all kinds of dishes.